Ereiarrus/ComplementsBotPy/README.md

 (alternatively, you can set these as environment variables, and do export for each one:
 `export TMI_TOKEN; export DATABASE_URL; export CLIENT_SECRET; export DEFINITELY_GITHUB_SECRET`).

-Also put these environment variables as repository secrets on GitHub, and either as a file or environment variables on your server
+Also put these environment variables as repository secrets on GitHub, and either as a file or environment variables on your server.

 Once you have your firebase app, go to 'Service accounts' in project settings.
 From here, generate a new private key, and save the file as '.firebase_config.json' in the src directory.
+Also save the contents of the '.firebase_config.json' file as a repository secret called 'FIREBASE_CONFIG'

 Create a Realtime Database in firebase with private access.